azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

     ls Azure:
     ```

-    > Under Azure: folder you can browse all asset of your current connected subscription like in a filesystem.
+    > Under Azure: folder you can browse all assets of your current connected subscription like in a filesystem.

     ![copy SubcriptionId](Images/subscriptionId-list-copy.png)